Case Study: How to start a podcast that improves average ticket value.

 - 2 min read

 Dillon Long, owner of Honey Badger Motorsports in Rock Spring, GA, launched the Diesel Den podcast to educate diesel owners about the real-world issues their engines face.
-Each episode broke down common failures and preventative upgrades that improve lifespan, efficiency, and performance.
+Each episode breaks down common failures and preventative upgrades that improve lifespan, efficiency, and performance.

 Short-term fixes instead of long-term solutions.